AdrianNiu/nlp/README.md

 NLP SDOH Employment instability
 That social determinants are enjoying a moment-in-the-sun undeniably represents progress toward a more wholistic approach to healthcare.

+Pre-processing — We will build a pre-processing function that helped change the text to lowercase, remove punctuations, lemmatise related words down to a common base word.